Tayloresha/Bingsu-POS/README.md

 **1. Project Description**
 <br>
-          This project aims to develop a Point-of-Sale (POS) system with functionalities for both customers and administrators.
+          This project aims to develop a Point-of-Sale (POS) system with functionalities for administrators.
 The system will cater to businesses of all sizes by offering unlimited product storage and detailed sales management features.
 <br><br>

 **2. Project Requirement**